robertwidfen/zmk-new_corne/README.md

 To flash the new firmware switch off both halfs, connect the left half by USB and press the reset button on the bottom twice with a paperclip.
 A new drive named `NICENANO` will show up.
 Copy `left_eyelash_corne.uf2` to it.
 Windows sometimes complains that the copy failed as the half will disconnect directly after the copy operation - do not worry just go on.
 Disconnect left half and connect right half and press the reset button on the bottom twice and copy `right_eyelash_corne.uf2` to the drive `NICENANO`.
 Now disconnect the right half, switch on the left half first, then the right half second.
 If you have flashed the wrong file to a half, or in certain other situations, you may need to flash `reset_settings_eyelash_corne.uf2` to each half first, before flashing the half-specific firmware file.

+## Config

+The config contains some additional behaviors:
+* &caps_word_de to handle also äüö
+* &reliable_altgr to add some delay to AltGr bindings to work in RDP - without this RDP eventually swallows AltGr modifier and send only key
+* 😀 in symbol layer is bound to Gui-Space which opens https://github.com/gilleswaeber/emoji-keyboard

 ## Keymap Diagram

 The layout is based on [Bone](https://neo-layout.org/Layouts/bone/) for DE-DE.